evasilva1/Portfolio-Interactive-Data-Vis-Sp2021/data/README.md

 **Source** | [Raw Data](https://data.cityofnewyork.us/Housing-Development/Buildings-Subject-to-HPD-Jurisdiction/kj4p-ruqc) |

 #### Construction Site Classification
-To identify whether a building is home to construction activity, the DOB Permit Issuance data was used.
+To identify whether a building is a home to construction activity, the DOB Permit Issuance data was used.
 This data was pre-filtered using the filters available on the platform.
 The data was filtered for:

     Job Type = DM or NB or A1